goss-org/goss/extras/dgoss/README.md

 # dgoss

-dgoss is a convenience wrapper around goss that aims to bring the simplicity of goss to docker containers.
+dgoss is a convenience wrapper around goss that aims to bring the simplicity of goss to containers.

 ## Examples and Tutorials